 According to the Forrester Wave, Product Information Management Solutions, Q4 2016 report, industry professionals are looking for “self-service, connectivity, and automation,” meaning secure 24/7 access to cloud-based data is vital.
 Brands and retailers want to manage the content themselves in real time through vendor portal tools, and not deal with delayed, outsourced updates.
 This calls for the right technology to allow them easy access and usability, along with handholding by the PIM provider when needed.

 Additionally, syndication is essential and, like PIM, often misunderstood.
 In today’s distributed, omnichannel commerce landscape, syndication allows all or parts of content to be disseminated to each commerce channel, retailer, and search engine.

 Finally, experiential content, like videos and how-tos, is the new consumer expectation.
-PIM services must include systems for housing and distributing these brand immersion tools as demanded by heavy-hitters like Google and Amazon.
+PIM software must include systems for housing and distributing these brand immersion tools as demanded by heavy-hitters like Google and Amazon.

 Standing out on the digital shelf starts with access to the latest industry content.
 Subscribe to Below the Fold, our monthly content newsletter, and join other commerce leaders.